karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserHasPermissionGroupApiInterface/deleteUserHasPermissionGroupByUserId.md

-UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByUserId — Deletes the userHasPermissionGroup identified by the given user_id.
+UserHasPermissionGroupApiInterface::deleteUserHasPermissionGroupByUserId — Deletes the user has permission group rows having the given user id.